 Period of this Project

 This is a one-time project.
 In collaboration with the second Security, Stability and Resiliency Review Team (SSR2-RT), ICANN is anticipating that the gap analysis will start in September 2017 and last for approximately twelve (12) weeks, concluding in December 2017.
-ICANN is seeking qualified providers to conduct the review in an efficient and effective manner and submit their Final Report by 19 December 2017.
+ICANN is seeking qualified providers to conduct a gap analysis review on the implementation of SSR1 Review Recommendations as they were approved by ICANN Board, and submit their Final Report by 19 December 2017.

 Scope of Work